Emotional Healing Process

 by Diane Linsley

 This is a process I teach to clients who are dealing with emotional issues.
 I recommend practicing it for 15 to 30 minutes each day.

-If you do it consistently, you will eventually train your brain to process emotions and move into positive thinking automatically.
+If you do it consistently, you will eventually train your mind to process emotions and move into positive thinking automatically.

 chair is a small table with a lamp, notebook and pen.
 My teddy bear is also there, so I have someone to hold and talk to.
 Sometimes I play soft music in the background.
-I've found that certain songs help me process certain emotions.
+I've found that certain songs help me to process certain emotions.

 Here are the steps: